 Centralising all NSW Government advertising activity generates significant discounts on normal advertising rates for the benefit of all departments; irrespective of the size of their expenditure.
 In addition, the MAS Contract provides streamlined, high quality service delivery and account management to ensure the efficiency and effectiveness of NSW Government advertising.

-The current MAS Contract expires on 30 September 2017, and only media agencies on this Contract are to be used for planning or buying purposes.
-The Scheme is open till 30 April 2018 and suppliers on this panel are highly recommended for creative and digital communication services.
+The Advertising and Digital Communications Scheme is open till 30 April 2018 and suppliers on this panel are highly recommended for creative and digital communication services.
 Departments are to liaise directly with all suppliers.

 The NSW Government Advertising Handbook outlines the requirements, standards and approvals to be followed in the planning, preparation, management and reporting of advertising activities.

 Types of advertisements

 NSW Government advertising activities fall into two main categories: Public Awareness advertising and Recruitment and Public Notice advertising.

 Public Awareness Advertising is a series of coordinated communications to raise awareness of key issues or encourage behavioural change and participation in or promotion of government services (also known as Campaign advertising).

 Recruitment Advertising promotes specific job vacancies and employment opportunities.